Event

 Join Venture Arts artist and the Whitworth’s Artist in Residence, Sally Hirst, for a neurodivergent-friendly tour exploring a selection of artworks from the Delaine Le Bas exhibition.

-This Neurodiversity Celebration Week (16–22 March 2026), we’re joining with our friends at The Whitworth to deliver a relaxed, neurodivergent-friendly tour exploring a selection of artworks from the Delaine Le Bas exhibition.
-Led by Artist in Residence Sally Hirst, the tour is open to everyone and offers a calm, welcoming way to experience the exhibition at an unhurried pace.
+To mark Neurodiversity Celebration Week, we’re joining with our friends at The Whitworth to deliver relaxed, neurodivergent-friendly tours exploring a selection of artworks from the Delaine Le Bas exhibition.
+Led by Artist in Residence Sally Hirst, the tours are open to everyone and offer a calm, welcoming way to experience the exhibition at an unhurried pace.

 Sally will use clear, easy-to-understand language, Easy Read materials and provide a basic audio description of each artwork, supporting visitors with visual impairments.
 Ear defenders, ear plugs and sensory bags are available on request.